PixelWizards/com.newtonsoft.json/README.md

 https://gist.github.com/gekidoslair/121237697a05d87fa40ede58030f4394

+# Version

+This package includes the DLL version of JSON.Net

+Version: 12.0.1.22727

 # Add to your project

 Open the manifest.json for your project and add the following entry to your list of dependencies